mikeygough/my-ACS-2330-Responsive-Web-Design/class-6.md

 - Safari: https://www.apple.com/voiceover/info/guide/_1121.html
 - Chrome: https://support.google.com/accessibility/answer/7031755?hl=en

+## Challenge: What is Accessibility?

+Answer these questions on GradeScope:

+- What is Accessibility in web design and why is it important?
+- Why is semantic HTML and ARIA, and how are they related?

 ## Challenge: Accessibility Review!

 Review and evaluate the accessibility of a website of your choice.
 This can be any site you like, a site you use everyday is preferable, buy soap and fuzzy slippers on Amazon, check out cat pictures on reddit, order Airpods Max on the Apple store.